 Interested in trying your hand at jewelry design?
 Before you begin, consider the following 5 questions, as outlined by Nashville jewelry designer and teacher Warren F…

 Susan felt very unsure of herself.
 And unsure of her jewelry.
 Would people like it?
 Was the color mix appropriate?
-Was the construction secure?
+Is the construction secure?
 Was the price smart and fair?
-She allowed all this uncertainty to affect her design work – she had difficulty finishing pieces she was working on, starting new projects, and getting her work out there.
+She allowed all this uncertainty to affect her design work– she had difficulty finishing pieces she was working on, starting new projects, and getting her work out there.

 Like many of my jewelry and beadwork students, Susan needed to be empowered as a designer.